MaratGilyazov/def_taptic_engine/README.md

 ## LUA Api
 #### taptic_engine.isSupported()
+Returns bool flag saying if taptic engine is supprorted
+#### taptic_engine.impact(int style)
+Call Taptic Engine Impact feedback with given style - one of 3 constants: taptic_engine.IMPACT_LIGHT, taptic_engine.IMPACT_MEDIUM, taptic_engine.IMPACT_HEAVY
+#### taptic_engine.notification(int type)
+Call Taptic Engine Notification feedback with given type - one of 3 constants: taptic_engine.NOTIFICATION_SUCCESS, taptic_engine.NOTIFICATION_WARNING, taptic_engine.NOTIFICATION_ERROR
+#### taptic_engine.selection()
+Call Taptic Engine Selection feedback

+## Notes
-Is feature supprorted (actually, right now this does not seem working correctly and returns "true" even on iPhone5, but it's not breaking; there is no safe way to check if taptic is supported)
+#### taptic_engine.isSupported() - right now this does not seem working correctly and returns "true" even on iPhone5, but it's not breaking; there is no safe way to check if taptic is supported)
-#### taptic_engine.impact(int strength)
-Call Taptic Engine impact with given strength (style): 0 -> light, 1 -> medium, 2 -> heavy
+#### prepare() - there is API to "prepare" taptic engine for further feedback calls, in actual implementation it's called once on first call to any of taptic_engine methods and there is no way to controll it manually

+iOS part is based on [iOS TAPTIC Engine Bridge for Unity](https://github.com/asus4/unity-taptic-plugin) by Koki Ibukuro